-Assuming that we are the owner of the VIE for U.S. federal income tax purposes, and based upon our income and assets, and the market price of our ADSs, we do not believe we were a PFIC for the taxable year ended December 31, 2021 and we do not anticipate becoming a PFIC in the current taxable year or in the foreseeable future.
+Assuming that we are the owner of the VIE for U.S. federal income tax purposes, and based upon our income and assets, and the market price of our ADSs, we do not believe we were a PFIC for the taxable year ended December 31, 2022 and we do not anticipate becoming a PFIC in the current taxable year or in the foreseeable future.
 While we do not anticipate being or becoming a PFIC in the current or foreseeable taxable years, no assurance can be given in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
 Fluctuations in the market price of our Class A ordinary shares and/or ADSs may cause us to become a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and other unbooked intangibles, may be determined by reference to the market price of our Class A ordinary shares and/or ADSs from time to time (which may be volatile).
 If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable year or future taxable years.

-If we are a PFIC in any taxable year, a U.S. Holder (as defined in "Taxation-United States Federal Income Tax Considerations") may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such distribution is treated as an "excess distribution" under the United States federal income tax rules, and such U.S. Holder may be subject to burdensome reporting requirements.
-Further, if we are a PFIC for any year during which a U.S. Holder holds our ADSs or ordinary shares, we will generally continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ADSs or ordinary shares.
+If we are a PFIC in any taxable year, a U.S. Holder (as defined in "Item 10.
+Additional Information - E. Taxation - United States Federal Income Tax Considerations") may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or Class A ordinary shares or on the notes and on the receipt of distributions on the ADSs or Class A ordinary shares (and certain constructive distributions on the notes) to the extent such distribution is treated as an "excess distribution" under the United States federal income tax rules, and such U.S. Holder may be subject to burdensome reporting requirements.
+Further, if we are a PFIC for any year during which a U.S. Holder holds our ADSs, Class A ordinary shares, or the notes, we will generally continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ADSs, Class A ordinary shares, or the notes.
 For more information, see Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations.
+Additional Information - E. Taxation - United States Federal Income Tax Considerations - United States Federal Income Tax Rules.